Migration from PostgreSQL database to Microsoft SQL Server

 exchange-reporter-plus-installation-directory-cmd

-Step 2: Migrating PostgreSQL data to MS SQL
+Step 2: Migrating PostgreSQL data to Microsoft SQL

-1. If MS SQL Server is installed in a remote computer, install the necessary command line utilities and native clients as per your requirements, then proceed to the next step.
+1. If Microsoft SQL Server is installed in a remote computer, install the necessary command line utilities and native clients as per your requirements, then proceed to the next step.

 2. Note: The links provided below will redirect you to the main Microsoft SQL feature pack page.
-From there, download the corresponding command line utilities and native clients as per the MS SQL Server version and CPU type of the machine where Exchange Reporter Plus is installed.
+From there, download the corresponding command line utilities, native clients, and ODBC Driver as per the Microsoft SQL Server version and CPU type of the machine where Exchange Reporter Plus is installed.
 The command line utilities have the term SQLCMD in them, and the native client file can be found under the name sqlncli.

-SQL Server version Command line utilities Native client
+SQL Server version Command line utilities (cmdlnutils) Native client (ncli) ODBC Driver (odbc)

 3. Copy the following files to <Exchange Reporter Plus installation directory>\bin folder.